Rob Delaney: Personal life

-Delaney is married to Leah (date unknown).
-They reside in London and have had four sons together.
-In February 2018, Delaney revealed that their son Henry had died in January at the age of two-and-a-half, having received extensive treatment for a brain tumor since 2016.
+Delaney resides in London with his wife Leah; they have had four sons together.
+In February 2018, Delaney revealed that their two-and-a-half-year-old son Henry had died the previous month, having received extensive treatment for a brain tumor since 2016.
+The film Deadpool & Wolverine, which Delaney appears in as Peter, is dedicated to Henry's memory.
 The couple's fourth son was born in August 2018.
-In 2020 he wrote about getting a vasectomy.
+In 2020, Delaney wrote about getting a vasectomy.
+Since 2024, he has been a UK citizen.

 Delaney has publicly shared his experience with multiple health concerns, including depression and alcoholism.
 In 2002, he blacked out while driving and drove into a building owned by the Los Angeles Department of Water and Power.
-In the wreck, he broke his left wrist and right arm, and had both of his knees scratched to the bone.
+He broke his left wrist and right arm, and had both of his knees gashed to the bone.
 This prompted him to stop drinking.

-In 2018, Delaney became the first presenter on the CBeebies Bed Time Stories programme to tell a story in Makaton, which he used to communicate with his late son Henry.
+In 2018, Delaney became the first presenter on the CBeebies Bedtime Stories programme to tell a story in Makaton, which he used to communicate with his late son Henry.

 On Sara Cox's show Between the Covers, Delaney chose the short story collection A Manual for Cleaning Women by Lucia Berlin as one of his favorite books.